funilrys/PyFunceble/docs/responses/source.rst

 - We can't extract the expiration date from :func:`PyFunceble.lookup.whois.WhoisLookup.request`.
 - The :code:`INACTIVE` status is the one returned by other methods.
-- :func:`PyFunceble.lookup.http_code.HTTPCode.get` outputs is different from
+- :class:`PyFunceble.query.http_status_code.HTTPStatusCode` outputs is different from
-  the default one (:code:`XXX`) and the other methods gives the :code:`INACTIVE` status.
+  the default one (:code:`99999999`) and the other methods gives the :code:`INACTIVE` status.